Neutron-neutral particle mixing and its observable consequences: Neutron-neutral particle mixing

-Fig. \ref{figratio1} shows the predicted lifetime of the mass eigenstate $N_2$ based on the results of the $n$-$\bar{n}$ oscillation experiments.
-The solid curve in red corresponds to the predicted lifetime of $N_2$ in the scenario where $N_1$ is lighter than $N_2$.
-The solid curve in blue corresponds to the predicted lifetime of $N_2$ in the scenario where $N_1$ is heavier than $N_2$.
-The horizontal dashed line is the experimental lifetime of $N_1$ reported by the bottle experiment \cite{gonzalez2021improved}.
-As can be seen from Fig. \ref{figratio1}, the difference in the lifetime between $N_1$ and $N_2$ has a maximum value ($\Delta \tau \simeq 1.85 \times 10^{-3}$ s) at the point around $m_{\eta} = m_n/3$.
-This implies that when measuring the lifetimes of $N_1$ and $N_2$ through the $\beta$ decay processes, a lifetime difference as large as $1.85 \times 10^{-3}$ s would be expected.
+Fig. \ref{figratio1} shows the predicted lifetime of the mass eigenstate $N_2$ based on the experimental searches for the $n$-$\bar{n}$ oscillation.
+The solid curve in red corresponds to the predicted lifetime of $N_2$ in the scenario where $N_1$ is heavier than $N_2$.
+The solid curve in blue corresponds to the predicted lifetime of $N_2$ in the scenario where $N_1$ is lighter than $N_2$.
+The horizontal dashed line is the experimental lifetime of $N_1$ reported by the trap experiment \cite{gonzalez2021improved}.
+As can be seen from Fig. \ref{figratio1}, the difference in the lifetime between $N_1$ and $N_2$ has a maximum value ($\Delta \tau \simeq 1.84 \times 10^{-3}$ s) around the point $m_{\eta} = m_n/3$.
+This implies that when measuring the lifetimes of $N_1$ (mainly composed of $n$) and $N_2$ (mainly composed of $\bar{n}$), a lifetime difference as large as $1.84 \times 10^{-3}$ s would be expected.
 Such a lifetime difference is probably beyond the reach of the present experiments but may lie within the detectable regions in future experiments.